 Read more about the workload, our grading system, attendance rules, plagiarism, exams and our Writing Guide.

-Courses are denominated in ECTS credits.
-The European Credit Transfer System (ECTS) was developed by the Commission of the European Union in order to provide common procedures within Europe to guarantee academic recognition of studies abroad.
+Courses are denominated in EC credits.
+The European Credit (EC) was developed by the Commission of the European Union in order to provide common procedures within Europe to guarantee academic recognition of studies abroad.

-In ECTS credits, 60 credits represent the workload of a full year of study.
-1 ECTS is the equivalent of 28 hours and includes lectures, reading, preparation for exams, independent study, and the writing of papers.
-A 5 ECTS course has approximately 5 contact hours a week.
+In EC credits, 60 credits represent the workload of a full year of study.
+1 EC is the equivalent of 28 hours and includes lectures, reading, preparation for exams, independent study, and the writing of papers.
+A 5 EC course has approximately 5 contact hours a week.

-The fulltime workload during the exchange programme is 30 ECTS per semester (15 ECTS per term), which equals 840 student working hours.
+The fulltime workload during the exchange programme is 30 EC per semester (15 EC per term), which equals 840 student working hours.

 In the Netherlands, the traditional grading scale is from 1 to 10, where 1 is the lowest and 10 the highest grade.
 The passing mark for a single subject is 5.5.
 Grades 1-3 are very rarely given, and the same is true for grades 9-10*.
 The most common grades in higher education are 6 and 7.